 Shifts in the IS curve

 - The IS function shifts to the right with a reduction in saving.
-Reduction in saving may be the result of one or more factors leading to increasing consumption.
-Consumers may like to buy the new products even by reducing saving.
+A reduction in saving may be the result of one or more factors leading to increasing consumption.
+Consumers may like to buy the new products even by reducing savings.